CloudeyIT/Reflex/Cloudey.Reflex.Authorization.HotChocolate/README.md

 ### Combining the authorization attributes

 You can apply authorization attributes on multiple `levels`, and they will all be executed in order.
-E.g. you can allow access to the Role entity to all authenticated users with a `[Guard]` attribute on the Role class, but only allow access for Admins to a specific field in that entity by adding `[Guard(new[] { "Admin" })]` to that field.
+E.g. you can allow access to the Role entity to all authenticated users with a `[Authorize]` attribute on the Role class, but only allow access for Admins to a specific field in that entity by adding `[Authorize(new[] { "Admin" })]` to that field.

 ### Using policies